Play and recess seen from the eyes of children

 Part III: Balancing Acts

-Anna R. Beresin is an Associate Professor at The University of the Arts in Philadelphia, the Director of Recess Access, and the author of Recess Battles: Playing, Fighting, and Storytelling.
+Anna R. Beresin is Professor of Liberal Arts at The University of the Arts in Philadelphia, Director of Recess Access, and author of Recess Battles: Playing, Fighting, and Storytelling.